-Regional national broadcasting stations are situated at Darwin and Alice Springs.
+Regional national broadcasting stations are situated at Darwin, Alice Springs, Tennant Creek and Katherine, and there is a commercial station at Darwin.
 The majority of homesteads on pastoral leases are equipped with pedal wireless sets operated under licence from the Postmaster-General's Department.
 These stations are in daily communication with Flying Doctor Bases situated at Alice Springs (Northern Territory), Wyndham (Western Australia), Broken Hill (New South Wales) and Cloncurry (Queensland), and are used for transmission of radio-telegrams and other communications.